d3/d3/docs/selectAll.markdown

 ![selectAll](selectAll.png)

-For each node in the current selection, selects all descendants of the given node that match the [selector](http://www.w3.org/TR/css3-selectors/) *s*.
+For each node in the current selection, selects all descendants of the given node that match the [selector](http://www.w3.org/TR/css3-selectors/) string *s*.
 Each sub-selection is processed independently, with selected nodes returned in *document order*: depth-first pre-order traversal of the DOM tree or subtree in question.
 The descendants do not need to be immediate children of the context node.

 For example, given the following HTML: